A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: The isoperimetric inequality

 \begin{lemma} Let $M_0$ be a three-manifold with boundary and $P_0 \to M_0$ be an $SO(3)$-bundle.
 Then the configuration space ${\mc A}(P_0)/ {\mc G}(P_0)$ is Hausdorff with respect to the quotient topology induced from the $C^0$-topology of ${\mc A}(P_0)$. \end{lemma}

 \begin{proof} For $A_1, A_2 \in {\mc A}(P_0)$, define \beq _{C^0}(A_1, A_2):= \inf_{g \in {\mc G}(P_0)} \| g^* A_1 - A_2\|_{C^0(M_0)}. \eeq This clearly descends to a symmetric function on the quotient ${\mc A}(P_0)/ {\mc G}(P_0)$ satisfying the triangle inequality.
-We claim that this is a metric, namely, if $A_1$ and $A_2$ are not gauge equivalent, then there is some $\delta>0$ such that ${\rm dist}_{C^0}(A_1, A_2) > \delta$.
+We claim that this is a metric, namely, if $A_1$ and $A_2$ are not gauge equivalent, then ${\rm dist}_{C^0}(A_1, A_2) > 0$.
 Suppose this is not the case, then there exists a sequence of smooth gauge transformations $g_i$ such that $\| g_i^* A_1 - A_2 \|_{C^0 (M_0)} \to 0$.
-Since $g_i$ takes value in a compact group $SU(2)$, this implies that a subsequence of $g_i$ converges to a continuous gauge transformation $g$ on $P_0$.
+Since $g_i$ takes value in a compact group $SU(2)$, this implies that $\| g_i\|_{W_{A_1}^{1,\infty}}$ is uniformly bounded and so a subsequence of $g_i$ converges to a continuous gauge transformation $g$ on $P_0$.
 Moreover, in the weak sense, $g^* A_1 = A_2$.
 Since both $A_1$ and $A_2$ are smooth, $g$ is also smooth and hence $A_1$ is gauge equivalent to $A_2$, which contradicts our assumption.
 Hence ${\rm dist}_{C^0}$ is a metric on the configuration space and the lemma is proved. \end{proof}

 Theorem \ref{asymptotic} is the analogue of the following results about the asymptotic behavior of instantons over ${\bm C} \times \Sigma$.

 \begin{thm}\cite[Proof of Theorem 9.1]{Dostoglou_Salamon} Let $\A$ be an ASD instanton over $({\bm C} \setminus B_R)\times \Sigma$ for some $R>0$ which can be written as $d_{\bm C} + \phi ds + \psi dt + B(z)$.
 Then there is a gauge equivalence class of flat connections $b_\infty\in R_\Sigma \subset {\mc A}(Q) / {\mc G}(Q)$ such that in the quotient topology one has \beqn \lim_{|z|\to \infty} [B(z)] = b_\infty. \eeqn \end{thm}